Stacked glass payment cards with a denar symbol, glowing sun emblem, and Macedonian flag

 Crypto.com provides tiered rewards with lifestyle perks: Ruby at 2% adds Spotify rebate, Icy White at 4% adds Priority Pass airport lounge access at Skopje International Airport (SKP).
 While SKP is a small airport, lounge access is valuable for connecting through larger hubs (Vienna, Istanbul, Munich).

-KAST is the cleanest free card for users funding from remittances or exchange balances: 2% cashback, free, 2-minute KYC basic tier.
-RedotPay serves the remittance use case with the Solana card. xPlace and Jupiter target the Solana/DeFi community.
+KAST is the cleanest free card for users funding from remittances or exchange balances: 1.5% USD cashback on the first $2,000/month, free, 2-minute KYC basic tier. xPlace remains the Solana/self-custody option.

 On-Ramps: Regional and P2P